Client Education Library

 Sebaceous gland adenomas are non-cancerous growths that protrude from the surface of the skin.
 These are usually hairless, firm, small lumps on dogs that occur mostly on the head, neck, back, eyelids, and limbs.
 These dog cysts can burst open, become irritated, infected, or a combination thereof, but usually they are not problematic.

-Removal may be recommended if sebaceous gland adenomas are troublesome to the dog, however in most cases, no treatment is necessary.
+Your veterinarian may recommend removal if sebaceous gland adenomas are troublesome to your dog.
+In most cases, no treatment is necessary.

 Melanomas

-Melanomas are tumors of melanocytes, the cells that produce pigment in animal skin.
+Melanomas are tumors of the cells that produce pigment in animal skin (melanocytes).
 A melanoma is usually a black lump on a dog, but they are sometimes red.
-These are hard, immovable lumps on dogs.
-Melanomas most often occur in the oral cavity or on the toes, but these lumps can be found on haired skin as well.
+These are hard immovable lumps on dogs.
+Melanomas most often occur in the oral cavity or on the toes, but these lumps can occur on haired skin as well.

 While melanomas on haired skin are usually benign, melanomas found in the mouth or on the toes are usually cancerous tumors in dogs.
-Malignant melanomas are very aggressive, and quickly spread to other parts of the body.
+Malignant melanomas are very aggressive and quickly spread to other parts of the body.
 Surgery is necessary for treatment of melanomas.
 Some cases will require chemotherapy or radiation therapy in addition to surgery.
-The sooner a melanoma is identified and treated, the better the dog’s chances of survival will be.
+The sooner your veterinarian identifies and treats a melanoma in your dog, the better the chances for survival.

 Squamous Cell Carcinomas

 Squamous cell carcinomas are a common cancerous growth of skin cells in dogs.
-These lumps can occur anywhere on a dog’s body, such as the abdomen, thorax, legs, toes, paw pads, ears, mouth, or nose.
-Frequent exposure to UV light is a known cause for developing this type of dog skin cancer, therefore, it is more often seen in dog’s with light coats or parts of the dog with little coat coverage, like the belly.
+These lumps can occur anywhere on a dog’s body.
+This includes lumps on a dog’s legs, abdomen, thorax, toes, paw pads, ears, mouth, or nose.
+Frequent exposure to UV light is a known cause for developing this type of dog skin cancer.
+It is more often seen in dogs with light coats or parts of the dog with little coat coverage, like the belly.

 Warts

-Warts, or papillomas, are benign lumps on dog skin that are caused by canine papillomaviruses.
+Warts (papillomas) are benign lumps on dog skin caused by canine papillomaviruses.
 Dog warts are usually small and light-colored with a rough, jagged appearance.
 These lumps are mostly found in or around the mouth, on the feet, or on the eyelids, but they can grow anywhere on the body.
 Young dogs less than 2 years old are the most commonly affected.

 Dog warts often disappear spontaneously as the dog develops immunity against it.
-However, some warts may need to be surgically removed if they become irritated, infected, cause pain, or fail to regress on their own.
+However, some dogs may need to have their warts surgically removed if the warts become irritated, infected, cause pain, or fail to regress on their own.

 Hives

-Hives are caused by direct contact with an allergic substance such as an insect bite, food, pollen, mold, vaccinations, or medications.
+Direct contact with an allergic substance, such as an insect bite, food, pollen, mold, vaccinations, or medications, can cause hives.
 Typically, hives are self-limiting and resolve after removal of the allergic substance.
-Nevertheless, allergic reactions can be severe, and potentially life threatening, so your veterinarian should be notified immediately if you notice hives on your dog.
+Nevertheless, allergic reactions can be severe, and potentially life threatening, so you should notify your veterinarian immediately if you notice hives on your dog.

 Lipomas

-Lipomas, tumors of fatty tissue, are the most common benign tumor of dogs.
-These fatty lumps on dogs feel soft, or squishy, and are usually freely moveable beneath the skin, meaning that they are not fixed in place or attached to underlying tissues.
-Fatty tumors in dogs commonly appear on the chest or abdomen, but can occur anywhere on the body.
+Lipomas (tumors of fatty tissue) are the most common benign tumor of dogs.
+These fatty lumps on dogs feel soft or squishy and are usually freely moveable beneath the skin.
+This means that they are not fixed in place or attached to underlying tissues.
+Fatty tumors commonly show up as a lump on a dog’s chest or abdomen but can occur anywhere on the body.
 Some lipomas will hardly grow after initially developing, while others seem to grow relatively quickly.

 Although lipomas are non-cancerous, they can still be problematic if they develop in places that impair a dog’s ability to walk or lie down.
-If a lipoma is growing quickly or in a worrisome location, surgical removal is typically recommended.
+If a lipoma is growing quickly or in a worrisome location, a veterinarian will typically recommend surgical removal.

 Abscesses